Beginner’s Guide To PMP® Certification Exam

 Just to let you know, I am available for any help you may need.
-Just shoot a mail to shiv-at-pmexamsmartnotes-do-com, or schedule a free Skype call (I email my Skype Id to the mail address you use to sign up for PMP Blueprint).
+Just shoot a mail to shiv-at-pmexamsmartnotes-dot-com, or schedule a free Skype call (I will email my Skype Id to the mail address you use to sign up for PMP Blueprint).

 - Why Project Management Certification Matter?

 - Download PMP handbook published by PMI from here

 - Download PMP Examination content outline from here